daveaillerr/network-storage-homelab/README.md

 ## Overview

-I transformed my old Lenovo Ideapad 110-14IBR into a 24/7 network storage server accessible from all devices on my home network.
+I transformed my old Lenovo Ideapad 110-14IBR into a 24/7 network storage server accessible to devices on my home network.
 The laptop previously had Kali Linux installed, but I decided to repurpose it as my personal network storage solution.

 ---